zhudotexe/kani-ext-vllm/README.md

 See https://docs.vllm.ai/en/stable/serving/openai_compatible_server.html#completions-api_1 for a list of valid decoding parameters that can be specified in the engine constructor.

+See https://docs.vllm.ai/en/stable/cli/serve/ for a list of valid arguments to `vllm_args`.

 ### OpenAI-Compatible API Mode

 ```python